-- P.A.T.: Cherish the sweet moments when they come, but schedule time to get away!
+Cherish the sweet moments when they come, but schedule time to get away!
 This is your PAT: Personal Away Time.
-For now at least every-other week or maybe even every week, schedule PAT for you to go see your grandkids, or go to lunch with a friend, see a movie, or just go to a park and read a book.
-Eventually you will need to arrange for a family member or someone else to stay at your house while you are away, but don’t let this stop you.
+For now at least every-other week or maybe even every week, schedule PAT for you to go see your grandkids, go to lunch with a friend, see a movie, or just go to a park and read a book.
+Eventually you will need to arrange for a family member or a respite care service to stay at your house while you are away, but don’t let this stop you.

 One of the worst things you can do is attempt to deal with this all on your own.
 If this post applies to you, even if your loved-one’s Alz is early in its process, do yourself and your family a favor by going to alz.org (or call them at (800) 272-3900) and find an Alz support group in your area.